UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 ### 1.1.2 Creating your own workspace (directory)

 Python scripts are generally created and saved into _Projects_.
 These projects are located in a workspace/directory.
-The current workspace or directory is is shown in the taskbar.
+The current workspace or directory is shown in the taskbar.

 We advise you start every new practical by creating a new Project.
 To do that:

--   Projects -> New Project
+-   Projects $\rarr$ New Project

 -   Give the project a name, e.g. _Practical1_